-Address City North Islington Trading Estate, Fonthill Road and 8-10 Goodwin Street, N4 Ownership City North Finsbury Park Limited Approximate size of site 8,662sqm Current/previous use Formerly offices, industrial, storage and retail space (B1/B2/B8/A1).
-Planning permission implemented, development ongoing How the site was identified and relevant planning history Amended allocation (formerly part of 2013 Site Allocation FP1) and planning permissions P092492 and P2014/0782/S73 Allocation and justification The site has permission for a large mixed use development including two 21 storey towers and 3-10 storey buildings providing 355 residential dwellings, 2,172sqm of office (B1) floorspace, 436sqm of restaurant and cafe floorspace and 9,665sqm of flexible floorspace for use within classes A1-A4 and/or a gym (D2) and/or up to 2,000sqm of office (B1) floorspace.
+Amended allocation (formerly part of 2013 Site Allocation FP1) and planning permissions P092492 and P2014/0782/S73.

+The site has permission for a large mixed-use development including two 21 storey towers and 3-10 storey buildings providing 355 residential dwellings, 2,172sqm of office (B1) floorspace, 436sqm of restaurant and cafe floorspace and 9,665sqm of flexible floorspace for use within classes A1-A4 and/or a gym (D2) and/or up to 2,000sqm of office (B1) floorspace.
 The permission includes creation of a new western station entrance to Finsbury Park station and step-free access to station platforms.

 Should the site be subject to further amendments or new applications, suitable uses should be provided aligning with the adjacent Fonthill Road Specialist Shopping Area and Finsbury Park Spatial Strategy and should seek to protect and enhance the public realm.

+- Finsbury Park Town Centre.

+- Primary Shopping Area.

-Site designations and constraints Finsbury Park Town Centre Primary Shopping Area Close proximity to locally listed buildings (4 Goodwin Street; 149 Fonthill Road)
+- Close proximity to locally listed buildings (4 Goodwin Street; 149 Fonthill Road).

-Development considerations Development should be of a high quality of design appropriate to the overall streetscape and respect the scale, form and character of the surroundings.
-The development should also contribute to safe, direct, active and overlooked routes to and from the station Development should ensure the effective operation of the bus station is not compromised.
-Upgrades to the wastewater network may be required as a result development on this site (including as a result of cumulative impacts).
-Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists, including providing information on the phasing of any proposed new housing.
-Upgrades to the existing water network infrastructure may be required as a result of demand anticipated from development on this site (including as a result of cumulative impacts).
-Developers should engage with Thames Water at the earliest opportunity to determine the earliest opportunity to determine the earliest from development on this site (including as a result of cumulative impacts).
+- Development should be of a high quality of design appropriate to the overall streetscape and respect the scale, form and character of the surroundings. - The development should also contribute to safe, direct, active and overlooked routes to and from the station. - Development should ensure the effective operation of the bus station is not compromised. - Upgrades to the wastewater network may be required as a result of development on this site (including as a result of cumulative impacts).
+Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists, including providing information on the phasing of any proposed new housing. - Upgrades to the existing water network infrastructure may be required as a result of demand anticipated from development on this site (including as a result of cumulative impacts).
 Developers should engage with Thames Water at the earliest opportunity to determine the specific impact on infrastructure.
-Estimated timescale 2021/22-2025/26